DMIT-2018/sep-2021-a01-workbook-dgilleland/src/Sandbox/ReadMe.md

 ## User Secrets

+> ### Update-Database
+>
+> Make sure you run **`Update-Database -Context ApplicationDbContext`** in the Package Manager Console before running the application.
+This will make sure that the database tables for logins have been correctly set up.

 The latest user secrets for my example include some key **application settings** for the default *SuperUser* who is acting as a web-master for the website.